caltechlibrary/andor/docs/Workflow-Scheme.md

 illusion of deletion by cleverly defining a "delete" workflow.

-[^1]: objects have a field called "\_WorkQueue" that holds the name of the workflow queue they are currently associated with
+[^1]: objects have a field called "\_Queue" that holds the name of the workflow queue they are currently associated with